FC-Souza/FC-Souza/README.md

 # 👋 Hi, I'm Fernando Souza.

 ## 🌎 About Me
-🚀 Transitioning into a **Junior Developer** role after 20+ years in IT, including 18 years in the financial industry.
+🚀 Transitioning into a **Software Developer** role after 20+ years in IT, including 18 years in the financial industry.
 🎯 Passionate about **software development**, problem-solving, and building innovative solutions.
 📍 Currently based in Canada, pursuing a **Computer Programming Diploma at Conestoga College** *(Graduating in April 2025).*
 💡 Strong background in **system analysis, project management, and crisis management**.